agasheaditya/Multiple-Linear-Regression-and-Visualization-/README.md

-# Multiple-Linear-Regression-and-Visualization-of the Inflation Factor
+# Multiple Linear Regression and Visualization of the Inflation Factor
 Here I have taken a real insurance data to trace visualizations